neelie/vscode-todo-plus/README.md

 Manage todo lists with ease.
 Powerful, easy to use and customizable.
 [View the demo](#demo).

+## Fork features
+Make it as same as sublimetext plugin [PlainTasks](https://github.com/aziz/PlainTasks).

 ## Features

 - **Easy to use**: you're just a few shortcuts away from becoming a master